StaticJsCMS/static-cms/website/content/docs/beta-features.md

 4. Start your local development server (e.g. run `gatsby develop`).
 5. Open `http://localhost:<port>/admin` to verify that your can administer your content locally.
 Replace `<port>` with the port of your local development server.
 For example Gatsby's default port is `8000`

 **Note:** `netlify-cms-proxy-server` runs an unauthenticated express server.
 As any client can send requests to the server, it should only be used for local development.
-Also note that `editorial_workflow` is not supported in this environment.

 ### Configure the Simple CMS proxy server port number